OliverDenzelHFU/Test/README.md

 # Why Students in Business Psychology and International Business Should Learn to Program
 ---
+# Agenda
+- Introduction
+- Reasons to Learn Programming
+- Benefits in Business Psychology and International Business
+- Inspiring Quote
+---
 ## Enhanced Problem-Solving
 - Develops critical thinking and problem-solving abilities.
 - Fosters innovative solutions to complex challenges.